Entrants must prepare THREE contrasting arias from THREE different operas from at least TWO musical periods and in at

 Opportunity to attend rehearsals at Opera Australia in Melbourne or Sydney and observe an opera throughout the stages of its production.

-$10,000 ($2,000 cash plus a $8,000 Scholarship paid in two equal instalments).
-Sponsored by The Sydney Savage Club, Margaret Moore, Arete Zantiotis and John Germain Memorial Funds.
+2nd Scholarship: $10,000 ($2,000 cash plus a $8,000 Scholarship paid in two equal instalments).
+Sponsored by Sydney Savage Club, Margaret Moore, Arete Zantiotis and John Germain Memorial Funds.

-$1,000 each (excluding place-getters).
-Sponsored by Michael Taylor, from the Estate of the late Miss Paula Clarkstone OAM, from the Leslie Andrews Memorial Awards.
+Finalists: $1,000 each (excluding place-getters).
+Sponsored by Michael Taylor, from the Estate of the late Miss Paula Clarkstone OAM, from the Leslie Andrews Memorial Awards & through Sydney Eisteddfod.

 Willoughby Symphony Orchestra, in consultation with their Artistic Director Dr Nicholas Milton AM or a representative, may offer one of the finalists a professional engagement with the WSO in the next two years, subject to availability and suitability with the WSO's concert programming.

-Two Finalists will be invited to compete in the "2019 Fine Music Young Virtuoso Award Final (Sunday 13 October at The Founders Studio, Fine Music 102.5)".
-Please refer to the conditions box below for more information.
+Two Finalists will also be invited to compete in the '2020 Fine Music Young Virtuoso Award Final (DATE: TBC) at The Founders Studio, Fine Music Sydney)'.
+Please refer to the conditions below for more information.